 So what content is "savable?"
 Any content that speaks to what your audience loves could be "savable" content.
-Most of our research determines that it's helpful, educational, or special content that you simply don't see everywhere.
+Most of our research determines that it's helpful, educational, or memorable content that you simply don't see everywhere.

 2. Post to Your Instagram Story (Go Live!)

 Brands should be getting into Instagram Stories just as much as influencers and individual users do.
-It's important to use this live space to post exclusive content or ask questions.
+It's essential to use this live space to post exclusive content or ask questions.
 You can use Instagram Stories stickers to encourage engagement, ask questions, or just express opinions in your brand voice.

 Some stickers to try include: